 - Print seems “more real” to our minds.

 How can you take maximum advantage of the omnichannel mix?
-Let’s look at some of the best practices from the field.
+Let’s look at some of the best omnichannel marketing solutions.

 - Don’t let data paralysis keep you from integrating multiple channels.